Complex Regional Pain Syndrome (CRPS/RSD)

 - Pain described as burning or throbbing.

 - Reddish discoloration

 - Skin changes such as increased or decreased skin temperature, increased swelling, thin or shiny skin.

 - Changes in hair and nail growth pattern

 - Decreased motor function and disability.

-There are two types of CRPS for which patients seek RSD relief, each having similar signs and symptoms, but different causes.
+There are two types of CRPS with similar signs and symptoms, but different origins.

-- CRPS Type 1 occurs after an illness or injury without a known, direct damage to nerves in the affected limb.
-It is believed that the pain receptors in these patients become very sensitive to catecholamines, chemicals that work as messengers in the nervous system and are associated with the sympathetic limb of the nervous system often called the “fight or flight” system.
+- CRPS Type 1 occurs after an injury without any identifiable direct damage to nerves in the affected body part.
+It is believed that pain receptors in CRPS Type 1 patients become sensitive to catecholamines, chemicals that work as messengers in the nervous system and are associated with the sympathetic limb of the nervous system.

-- CRPS Type 2 occurs after a distinct nerve injury.
-Most patients, estimated to be around 90% of people, have CRPS Type 1.
+- CRPS Type 2 is associated with a distinct and identifiable nerve injury after surgery or penetrating trauma.
+The majority of patients with CRPS, estimated to be around 90%, have CRPS Type 1.

-No single test can diagnose CRPS.
+No single test can diagnose CRPS/RSD.
 A physical exam and a medical history will be the first step of diagnosis, followed by procedures that may provide insight.
-Some of these procedures include a bone scan, sympathetic nervous system test, x-rays and MRI.
+Some of the procedures that may be helpful include a sympathetic nervous system nerve block, bone scan, x-rays, and MRI.

 - Physical Therapy